enz091218/WCSorteo/replit.md

-✅ Manual group highlighting with "Destacar/No destacado" buttons (one group at a time) ✅ Individual team deletion buttons (× button next to each team) ✅ Real-time visual feedback for team assignments and highlighting
+✅ Manual group highlighting with "Destacar/No destacado" buttons (one group at a time) ✅ Individual team deletion buttons (× button next to each team) ✅ Real-time visual feedback for team assignments and highlighting ✅ Visual indication of assigned countries in bombo (grayscale flags and gray text)

 ## Design Specifications